 I can tell you the products I like, or the products that work for my hair.
 But, that doesn’t mean you’ll love them too.
 Same goes for relaxers or hair extensions or hair products for any other hair type.
-The brand that someone else swears by may not be the brand you think is best.
+After undergoing hair loss treatment in Kuala Lumpur, I learnt that the brand that someone else swears by may not be the brand you think is best.
 It’s a matter of trial-and-error, experience, and personal preference based on your styling habits and grooming routines.
 Before going natural, I used a variety of styling products based on my evolving hair needs/wants over the years, and that concept hasn’t changed for me since going natural.

 (incidentally, a little shea butter, coconut oil and a really good conditioner are enough for me about 90% of the time)

 How you can get your hair to look like mine.

 Half the time, I never know what I’m going to do with my hair until it’s done.
 I try different techniques and methods, and work with it until I feel like I like what I see in the mirror.
 Sometimes people I pass look bemused by my style du jour, and sometimes, I get something along the lines of:

 See, now… I like your natural.
 How do you get it to do that?